Gabriela-Milusheva/OS_race-task/README.md

  - Modify the script to prevent the race.
    (Hint: use In file file.lock to lock the data file).

-   **_Note:_** More information about the installation of the operating system MINIX and the task itself can be read in the [presentation](https://github.com/Gabriela-Milusheva/OS_race-task/blob/main/Operating%20Systems-%20Course%20project-%20presentation.pdf).
+   **_Note:_** More information about the installation of the MINIX OS and the task itself can be read in the [presentation](https://github.com/Gabriela-Milusheva/OS_race-task/blob/main/Operating%20Systems-%20Course%20project-%20presentation.pdf).

 ## 🐾 Steps to get the project
 1. Clone the repository